bup/bup/note/main.md

   The default for new repositories will eventually be raised.
 See `bup-config`(5) for additional information.

+* `bup` will split directories when `bup.split.trees` is `true`.
+This can notably decrease the size of new data added to the repository when large directories change (e.g. large active Maildirs).
+See `bup-config`(5) for additional information.

 * The default pack compression level can now be configured via either `pack.compression` or `core.compression`.
 See `bup-config`(5) for additional information.